DCC-EX/dcc-ex.github.io/docs/about/contributing/development.rst

 * Include the local copy of the library only.
 * Credit the authors of the library appropriately.

-For an example of where a third-party library has been successfully incorporated into our code, refer to the `Turntable-EX <https://github.com/DCC-EX/Turntable-EX>`_ repository and the included AccelStepper library.
+For an example of where a third-party library has been successfully incorporated into our code, refer to the `EX-Turntable <https://github.com/DCC-EX/Turntable-EX>`_ repository and the included AccelStepper library.